rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

   - `new_enc_pubkey` : If public key is changed
   - `new_name` : If name is changed
   - `new_type` : If type is changed
-- `amount` : PASCURRENCY Amount received by receivers
+- `amount` : Currency Amount received by receivers
-- `fee` : PASCURRENCY Equal to "total send" - "total received"
+- `fee` : Currency Equal to "total send" - "total received"
 - `digest` : HEXASTRING value of the digest that must be signed
 - `signed_count` : Integer with info about how many accounts are signed.
 Does not check if signature is valid for a multioperation not included in blockchain
 - `not_signed_count` : Integer with info about how many accounts are pending to be signed